re2zero/dde-calendar/calendar-client/assets/dde-calendar/calendar/en_US/calendar.md

 ## Operations

-Calendar can be divided into yearly view, monthly view, weekly view and daily view, displaying date attributes by different views.
+Calendar can be divided into yearly view, monthly view, weekly view and daily view.

 Monthly view is defaulted and you can click to switch between different views.